Almost everyone would like answers to some of the really tough questions life makes us ask.

 - Why do people die when they are still needed?

 Death is a unique phenomenon in that it hurts the “witnesses” more than the “victim”.
 When a person dies, their soul separates from their body and the body physically stops functioning.
-At the point of death (or very soon thereafter) the soul’s blinders are lifted and they again have the full awareness of their true existance and the knowledge of the Spiritual Contract that they have just (hopefully) completed successfully.
+At the point of death (or very soon thereafter) the soul’s blinders are lifted and they again have the full awareness of their true existence and the knowledge of the Spiritual Contract that they have just (hopefully) completed successfully.

 However, those around them are left in their mortal bodies, suddenly without the familiar and loved presence of their living loved one around them.
 This loss, no matter how expected, leaves a void in their world where that person previously filled.